 Their marginalisation, and to a lesser extent, my own, is why I’m so excited to be presenting this award.
-For me, the road to self-belief has been both long and arduous, and while I definitely see many of those challenges as a necessary part of developing resilience, I’m also quite sure the journey didn’t have to be as hard as it was.
+For me, the road to self-belief has been both long and arduous, and while many of those challenges were essential to developing resilience, I’m quite certain the journey didn’t have to be as so hard.

 If only I’d been more informed, which neatly describes my aim in delivering this training: